hhue13/ansible/dxBackup/README.md

-# Ansible playbook to setup DX on OpenShift Cloud Plattform / CRC
+# Ansible playbook to backup and restore HCL Digital Asset Management (DAM)

 **NOTE:** Everything here is provided on an as-is basis!
 Use it at your own risk!
 No support, liability  or any other responsibility granted.

-This playbook is intented to ease and automate the deployment of HCLs DX plattform on RedHat's Openshift plattform.
-Due to resource limitations testing so far was done only on RedHats [CRC - Code Ready Containers plattform](https://www.redhat.com/sysadmin/codeready-containers).
+This playbook is intented to ease and automate the backup and restore of the HCL Digitial Asset Management data as per [Back up and restore a DAM image](https://help.hcltechsw.com/digital-experience/9.5/digital_asset_mgmt/helm_dam_backup_restore_image.html#helm_dam_backup_restore_image__helm_database_dam_backup_procedure) in the HCL DX documentation.

 ## What is needed to run the playbook

 To run the playbook you need:

-- An initial vanila setup of OpenShift (OSCP) or CRC.
-This playbook **does not** setup OSCP / CRC
+- A working ***helm based***  deployment of HCL DX on OpenShift with DAM installed.
+  _Note_: using the playbook on nateive Kubernetes should require minimal changes only
 - Setup and configured **oc** and **kubectl** CLI environment
 - SSH setup to the Ansible target host as required by Ansible.
 Specifically you need:
   - SSH key authentication setup
   - NOPWD sudo support for the user used by Ansible
-- Persistent storage for OSCP image registry, DX profile, DAM data etc. Since CF192 HCL Digital exerience containers don't accept predefined PVs anymore but work only with PVS whose stroage provisioner provides the PV.
-If using NFS the [NFS storage provisioner](../k8snfsprovider/README.md) can be installed before deploying DX
-  *Note:* Make sure that permissions on the exportet storage are setup properly
-- An LDAP server for authentication
-  *Note* THe playbook does not yet provide *htpasswd* authentication setup.
-Only LDAP.
-- The playbook itself which can be found in the **dxOnCrc** folder of my project [Github ansible](https://github.com/hhue13/ansible).
-As this is still WiP you might need to checkout the development branch there.
+- The playbook itself which can be found in the **dxBackup** folder of my project [Github ansible](https://github.com/hhue13/ansible).
+As this is still WiP you might need to checkout the development branch there as well.
-- Some configuration files templates which you might need to adapt for your needs and will most likely move to a separate project.
-Sample configuration files are in projects folder *crcTemplates*.
-Note that these templates must be available on the Ansible target system.
-I.e. the system to which Ansible is SSH'ing.
-- The HCL docker images
-- The HCL docker images being loaded locally as docker images from the downloaded **.tar.gz** files
-- An unpacked version of the HCLs script package

-## Setup variables
+- # Setup variables

 You need to customize the variables in the following files: